-Even though the Federal Reserve is slowing its pace of interest rate hikes, some banks are still raising their rates on savings accounts.
+Even though the Federal Reserve is not expected to raise rates in 2019, some banks are still raising their rates on money market accounts and savings accounts.
 That gives you even more opportunities to beat inflation with your savings.

 People have all kinds of excuses for keeping their low-annual percentage yield (APY) savings accounts.
 But keeping your savings at the local bank, generally, just doesn’t make sense because their APYs usually aren’t competitive with yields at many online banks.